zodium-project/zodium-breeze-rounded/README.md

-fork of "Breeze Chameleon" with zodium-linux edits/patches
+fork of "Breeze Chameleon" with zodium-linux edits/patches. for best experience use this icon pack in KDE only.

-can be use on any Desktop Environment or Distro , icon pack is not Distro/DE specific.
+Made for KDE 6+ in mind.